-January 2014 – Commission hosts Tony Coggins from UK to outline how to measure wellbeing
+January 2014 – Commission hosted Tony Coggins from Maudsley International to start a discussion on wellbeing promotion and measurement

 April 2014 – Wellbeing Collaborative working group established